weewx/weewx/docs_src/custom/multiple-bindings.md

 binding, `wx_binding`, and will be labeled `Vantage inTemp`.
 The second line explicitly uses the `wmr100_binding`.
-Because it uses the same variable name (`inTemp`) as the first line, we had to explicitly specify it using option `data_type`, in order to avoid using the same sub-section name twice (see the section *[Including a type more than once in a plot](../image-generator/#include-same-sql-type-2x)* for details).
+Because it uses the same variable name (`inTemp`) as the first line, we had to explicitly specify it using option `data_type`, in order to avoid using the same subsection name twice (see the section *[Including a type more than once in a plot](../image-generator/#include-same-sql-type-2x)* for details).
 It will be labeled `WMR100 inTemp`.
 The results look like this: